Saturday Festival Schedule of Events

 A conversation exploring the rich narratives of Puerto Rican lives through fiction.
 The authors in this discussion will chat about the diverse voices shaping contemporary literature about the Caribbean island and its cultural ties across the globe.
 More than storms and beaches, Puerto Rico holds complexities of cultural identity, diaspora, and belonging.
 These writers discuss how their work reflects both the island’s deep roots and the transformative power of the Puerto Rican community in New York and the rest of the mainland.
 Expect a lively exploration of language, history, and the personal and political dimensions of storytelling.

-Panelists include Ann Dávila Cardinal and Amina Gautier, moderated by Jennifer Maritza McCauley.
+This author conversation includes Ann Dávila Cardinal and Amina Gautier, moderated by Jennifer Maritza McCauley.

 View Event →